Evangel University logo

 About Evangel University

-The university's history is as unique as its mission, beginning on the grounds of the former O'Reilly General Hospital, a sprawling facility established during World War II.
-For years, students lived and learned in repurposed barracks, a testament to the pioneering spirit of the early institution.
-Over the decades, these temporary structures were steadily replaced by modern facilities, culminating in the demolition of the last Army barrack in 2009, symbolizing the university's continuous growth and evolution.
+The university's roots are deeply intertwined with a fascinating piece of American history.
+Evangel was built on the grounds of the former O'Reilly General Hospital, a vital U.S. Army facility during World War II that served over 100,000 patients.
+After a brief stint as a veteran's hospital, the Assemblies of God acquired the property in 1954.
+For years, students lived and learned in the repurposed O'Reilly barracks, a testament to the pioneering spirit of the institution.
+Over the decades, these temporary structures have been replaced by modern facilities, with the last barrack finally demolished in 2009.

 Key Highlights

-• Established in 1955 as the first national Pentecostal school of arts and sciences.
+• Founded in 1955 as the first national Pentecostal school of arts and sciences.

-• Campus founded on the site of a former World War II U.S. Army hospital.
+• Established on the historic site of O'Reilly General Hospital, a former U.S. Army WWII facility.

-• Consolidated with Central Bible College and Assemblies of God Theological Seminary in 2013.
+• Successfully consolidated with Central Bible College and Assemblies of God Theological Seminary in 2013.

 Timeline